lilian70nn/HyperKvasir-Multitask/README.md

 ## Training

-The training pipeline consists of three stages, corresponding to the three trained components used by the Endoscopy Vision Module:
+The Endoscopy Vision Module is built from three trained components:

 1. **DINO-style SigLIP2 adaptation** — adapts the shared SigLIP2 visual encoder to endoscopic imagery.
 2. **Hierarchical classification** — trains the coarse classifier and specialist classifiers using representations from the adapted encoder.